 and a variety of panfish, which make great fishing for younger anglers.

-Big Bear Lake is open for 2018 boating season and the lake is up over five feet from last year.
+Big Bear Lake is open for 2019 boating season and the lake is up over ten feet from last year.
 The Public Launch Ramps are open for all vessels,

 motorized and non-motorized.
 Both ramps are located on the North Shore.
 The East Ramp is close to Stanfield cutoff, near the Discovery Center and the West Ramp is closer to the Big Bear Dam, west of Fawnskin.